 Lights up on Washington Heights, up at the break of day

 I wake up and I got this little punk I gotta chase awaySo begins the first song in Lin-Manuel Miranda's 2008 Broadway hit.
 Set in the neighbourhood Washington Heights of NYC, In the Heights is a musical covering three days in the lives of its colorful characters around Independence Day.
 Usnavi, the main character, runs his family's bodega with his young cousin, Sonny, and pines for the affection of the ambitious Vanessa, who wants to work her way out of the Heights.
 At the same time, Nina Rosario has returned to the Heights from Stanford University after dropping out and struggles to break the news to her working class parents despite the encouragement of Usnavi's best friend, Benny.
 Both of these plotlines play out while the economic conditions of the neighbourhood worsen and, as luck would have it, someone in the barrio has won 96,000 dollars from the lottery.In the Heights is especially notable for being the first Broadway musical of its kind, a combination of rap, hip-hop and Latin music.
-Its unique sound won it four Tony Awards and kickstarted Miranda's career.Warning: Soundtrack is guaranteed to lead to side effects of toe-tapping, humming and spontaneous dancing.
+Its unique sound won it four Tony Awards and kickstarted Miranda's career.A movie adaptation has been in and out of Development Hell for a number of years.
+As of this writing, Jay-Z is in talks to produce it.Warning: Soundtrack is guaranteed to lead to side effects of toe-tapping, humming and spontaneous dancing.

 Provides examples of: